almibe/ligature-specification/wander.md

  * Boolean
  * Lambdas
  * Sequences/Streams
- * Graphs - an in-memory Dataset that acts like a mutable, non-transactional Dataset
+ * Graphs - an in-memory Dataset that acts like a non-transactional Dataset

 ## Keywords